jogrue/socmedhelpeRs/README.md

-# RfacebookHelperFunctions
+# socmedhelpeRs
 This is an R package with functions to retrieve updates from Facebook pages with [Rfacebook](https://github.com/pablobarbera/Rfacebook/Rfacebook) and from Twitter feeds with [rtweet](https://github.com/mkearney/rtweet).

-ATTENTION: Facebook does not work anymore for me.
+ATTENTION: Facebook stopped working for me.
 Because of Facebook's API changes you now need a reviewed app.
+Rfacebook and my functions to retrieve Facebook data with it are not maintained anymore.

 This package can be installed from within R using [devtools](https://github.com/hadley/devtools):